Pryor Field Regional Airport, Decatur, AL

 Things To Do In Decatur!

 You can spend the day in Mallard Park, where there are several holidays when they ramp things up.
-Memorial Day is of special interest to aviation enthusiasts as they host the annual Alabama Jubilee Hot Air Balloon Classic.
+Memorial Day is of special interest to aviation enthusiasts as the annual Alabama Jubilee Hot Air Balloon Classic is held here.
 Labor Day weekend is for Civil War re-enactments.
 The 4th of July sees Alabama’s largest free patriotic celebration, The Spirit of America Festival.

 This park contains a golf course, campgrounds, hiking trails, a 35-acre water park, and an indoor ice skating rink.
 Unfortunately, this park does need some updating, and those restrooms are not a happy place.
 However, if you’re here anyway, you might as well check it out; maybe things are improving.

-Decatur is also home to the GoFAR USA Park, which is an outdoor adventure park complete with zip lines and climbing walls.
+Decatur is also home to the GoFAR USA Park, an outdoor adventure park complete with zip lines and climbing walls.

 History buffs unite, Decatur has several Civil War sites and numerous historic homes and buildings.
 There is a self-guided walking tour through the Old Decatur and New Albany Historic Districts that highlights the Old State Bank and the Battle of Decatur.
 There is also the Decatur Historic Railroad Depot.

-Fishing opportunities around Decatur are too numerous to mention, but it’s good to know that fishing licenses are available at most bait and tackle shops and any county courthouse throughout Northern Alabama.
+Fishing opportunities around Decatur are too numerous to mention.
+However, it’s good to know that fishing licenses are available at most bait and tackle shops and any county courthouse throughout Northern Alabama.

 When in Alabama, it’s pretty much a given that there will be barbecue.
 Smokey C’s, Whitt’s, or Nash BBQ should cover you for one night.
 Still hungry for BBQ?
 Big Bob Gibson Bar-B-Q is open 7 days a week.
 If you’ve been wanting to try white BBQ sauce, this is the place to do that.
-If you don’t like grilled chicken breasts beacause they get too dry, coat them is white BBQ sauce before grilling and you will have the moistest chicken breast ever.
+If you don’t like grilled chicken breasts because they get too dry, coat them with white BBQ sauce before grilling, and you will have the moistest chicken breast ever.

 I didn’t have Mexican food in Decatur, but the highest ratings were for Mi Hacienda Mexican Restaurant, Tio Juan Mexican Grill, and Casa Santiago Mexican Grill.